Ivory (Omar Apollo album)

 Ivory is the debut studio album by American singer Omar Apollo, released on April 8, 2022, by Warner Records.
 The album was promoted by five singles: "Go Away", "Bad Life", "Invincible", "Killing Me" and "Tamagotchi".
 The album's deluxe edition, titled Ivory (Marfil), featuring five additional tracks including the singles "Archetype" and "Highlight", was released on August 12, 2022.
 On October 4, 2022, "Evergreen" was released as the overall album's eighth single and Apollo's first radio single.

 Ivory received mostly positive reviews, with critics praising Apollo's musical growth and vocal performances.
-Commercially, the album became Apollo's first-ever entry on the Billboard 200, peaking at number 128, as well as his first number-one album on the Billboard Heatseekers Albums chart.
+Commercially, the album became Apollo's first-ever entry on the US Billboard 200 peaking at number 74 selling 13,000 album-equivalent units.

 Background

 Apollo's debut album had to go through a rewriting process as he was dissatisfied with the initial version of the album.
 Apollo explained, "I had this feeling that I didn't want to promote or tour this music.
 I wasn't excited about it.
 It was good music — it wasn't bad music, but it didn't feel like me".
 Despite the disappointment from his record label Warner, Apollo was allowed to proceed with the rewrite, starting in November 2021, after releasing two lead singles.

 On February 9, 2022, Apollo announced the release date as well as the title of the debut album.